by CSyphrett and Doc Quantum

 “What do you mean?” asked Steel.

-“The Sentinels of Justice, the Dragon Force, and Peacemaker and his new strike force were attacked, too,” said Tiffany.
+“The Sentinels of Justice, the Dragon Force, and Peacemaker and that new Paragons team were attacked, too,” said Tiffany.
 “The world’s most formidable action-hero teams.”

 “Right,” muttered Steel.
 “My guess is that THUNDER and its super-agents would have been on the list as well, if they hadn’t closed up shop years ago.
 Any intel on the attackers?”